Updated January 20, 2026. Originally published May 12, 2025.

 Responding to Changing Demographics of Federal Decision-makers

-With the federal workforce shift, younger professionals are less familiar with existing government contractors, and even industry leaders face declining brand awareness.
+As the federal workforce evolves with new generations of decision-makers, younger professionals are less familiar with existing government contractors, and even industry leaders face declining brand awareness.

 Government contractors cannot rely on old habits and personal relationships alone.
 The new, younger generation grew up in a digital world and expects information to be readily available online.